Loading...

 Let's see how you got on.

-Well done if you identified the calculation to be three, multiplied by three, multiplied by three to give you 27, because three multiplied by three is nine, multiplied by three is 27.
+Well done if you identified the calculation to be three multiplied by three multiplied by three to give you 27 because three multiplied by three is nine, multiplied by three is 27.

-The next calculation is four, multiplied by four, multiplied by four.
+The next calculation is four multiplied by four, multiplied by four, well four multiplied by four is 16, multiply this by four gives us 64.

-Next, let's use the integer five.
+Next, let's use the integer of five.

-Multiply this by five gives me 125.
+So five multiplied by five is 25, multiply this by five gives me 125.

 So that's our cube number.